MapsPeople/docs/src/android/v3/getting-started/directions.md

         mpRoutingProvider = MPRoutingProvider()
         mpRoutingProvider?.setOnRouteResultListener(this)
     }
-    mpRoutingProvider?.setTravelMode(TravelMode.WALKING)
     //Queries the MPRouting provider for a route with the hardcoded user location and the point from a location. mpRoutingProvider?.query(mUserLocation, mpLocation.point) }

 override fun onRouteResult(@Nullable route: Route?, @Nullable miError: MIError?) {
     ...
-    //Create the MPDirectionsRenderer if it has not been instantiated. if (mpDirectionsRenderer == null) {
+    if (mpDirectionsRenderer == null) {
         mpDirectionsRenderer = MPDirectionsRenderer(this, mMap, mMapControl, OnLegSelectedListener { i: Int ->
             //Listener call back for when the user changes route leg.
 (By default is only called when a user presses the RouteLegs end marker)